phetsims/geometric-optics/doc/implementation-notes.md

 ## Projection Screen

+While this is labeled "Screen" in the view, that term conflicts with the name of PhET's `joist.Screen` class, so we use **projection screen** throughout the code.

 As mentioned in the **Optical Images** section, lights form no optical image.
 Instead, they cast light spots on a projection screen.

 The important classes are: